athenahealth/apiserver-athenaFlex/README.md

 # athenaFlex FHIR API Support Forum
 Welcome to the athenaPractice and athenaFlow FHIR API Developer Support Forum.

+# Notice of Sample Patient Login Credentials Change

+The password for the sample patient login for API Sandbox FHIR Servers has been changed.
+* The email address is unchanged: athenainterop@aol.com.
+Only the password has changed.
+* OLD: Virence@123
+* NEW: TestPatient!@

 # Notice of Forum URL Change

 The host name of this forum has been changed.